Sarthak-iit/Certificates-Maker/README.md

 4. To get the coordinates for the csv file use [PixSpy](https://pixspy.com/).
 5. ALL TEMPLATES TO BE IN .JPG FORMAT.

+#### Preparing the Background Image
+1. Choose the background image pertaining to the event.
+Should be color matched to the certificates.
+2. Save the background image for ech event in the `Background` folder as `[event_name].png`.
+DO ENSURE THAT THE BACKGORUND IMAGE IS A PNG IMAGE.

 ### Preparing the Certificates

 1. Change the current working directory to `Core Data` by using the following command